khh7/Data-Processing/README.md

 # Data Processing and Storage Assignment

 ## Overview
 This project implements an in-memory key-value database with transaction support.
-It allows atomic operations within transactions, ensuring data integrity.
+Transactions allow “all or nothing” updates to databases to prevent dirty writes.
+Features include begin_transaction, put, get, commit, and rollback, which are essential for managing consistent state in the database.

 ## Instructions
 1. Install Python.